Say Say Say: Background, recording and composition

+As keyboard player Bill Wolfer recalled in a 2014 interview, he and Jackson worked on a rough sketch of the song based on the original acoustic demo with McCartney, Jackson's intention being to present the latter his vision for the song.
+This soon evolved into a 24-track studio recording with a rhythm section, horns and harmonica laid down, which Michael presented to McCartney instead and this was kept in the final version.

 George Martin, who had worked with the Beatles, produced the song.
 He said of his experience with Jackson: "He actually does radiate an aura when he comes into the studio, there's no question about it.
 He's not a musician in the sense that Paul is ... but he does know what he wants in music and he has very firm ideas."

 Jackson also spoke of the experience in his autobiography, Moonwalk.
 The younger singer revealed that the collaboration boosted his confidence, as Quincy Jones—producer of Thriller—was not present to correct his mistakes.
 Jackson added that he and McCartney worked as equals, stating, "Paul never had to carry me in that studio."

 According to Musicnotes.com by Alfred Music Publishing, "Say Say Say" was performed in common time, with a dance beat of 116 beats per minute.
 It is in the key of B♭ minor and sung in a vocal range from F3 to B♭4.
 The lyrics to "Say Say Say" reflect an attempt to "win back" a girl's affection; Deseret News considered the song to be a "pleading kind of love song".